UVADS/DS-3001/README.md

 Data Science is incredibly broad and dynamic.
 The topics below are designed to reinforce this perspective and help you understand the field’s core tenements and what is demanding from practicing data scientists.
 The key outcome would be for you to gain a sense of the scope of Data Science, what is needed to contribute to the community, and feel comfortable incorporating these techniques into your work moving forward.

-    describe the field of Data Science at large and its emerging sub-fields communicate Data Science products
+    Describe the field of Data Science at large and its emerging sub-fields Communicate Data Science products
-    avoid the negative outcomes associated with ML/AI bias demonstrate effective techniques for displaying data visually articulate the advantages and disadvantages of certain machine learning modeling approaches select appropriate machine learning models given problems and data types how to evaluate machine learning models
+    Avoid the negative outcomes associated with ML/AI bias Articulate the advantages and disadvantages of certain machine learning modeling approaches Select appropriate machine learning models given problems and data types How to evaluate machine learning models

 The course will move rather quickly and can be demanding at times.
 However, if we all work together to support each other you’ll be amazed how much you learn at the end of the semester!